Toolset

 print(f"assistant message: {replies}")

-# If the assistant message contains a tool call, run the tool invoker
+# If the assistant message contains a tool call, execute it

 if replies[0].tool_calls: